sharmachait/Java/Spring/spring boot/Spring Data JPA/01 Spring data JPA-hibernate.md

 }
 ```
+not required if the entities and repositories are in a sub package of the main class with @SpringBootApplication

-4. to convert enum to String
+### to convert enum to String
 ```java
 @Data
 @Entity